Bruised Iraqi army leans on Shi'ite militias, volunteers

 In some areas, there are now at least as many Shi'ite gunmen and civilian volunteers as there are regular soldiers, volunteers and a militia spokesman said.
 Some go to the front, while others man checkpoints, guard bases and carry out raids.

-Tens of thousands have been mobilized since Iraq's top Shi'ite cleric issued a call to arms in response to the lightning offensive led by the Islamic State, a hardline Sunni group.
+Tens of thousands have been mobilised since Iraq's top Shi'ite cleric issued a call to arms in response to the lightning offensive led by the Islamic State, a hardline Sunni group.

 The effort probably helped security forces stave off total collapse.
 But the risks are high.
 Many new recruits are of little use on the battlefield.
 Deployment of Shi'ite militias in civilian areas could sharpen the conflict's sectarian edge.